a-b-street/abstreet/docs/project/milestones.md

 # Milestone tracking

+(I'm terrible at sticking to one goal -- haven't been focusing on data quality in a bit, so this is out-of-date.)

 How usable is each map overall?
 Different milestones (roughly in order):

 - doesn't crash, but gets permanently stuck in gridlock